See Timeline home page for references.

 November – Master Warrant Officer Fred Haire, CD is succeeded by then Sgt Emily Kenny as Bugle Major.
 Haire becomes Company Sergeant Major of Victoria Company.

-November 5 – 20 QOR Rifleman traveled to Petawawa for a parachute decent with Mike Company 3RCR in a 4 plane formation jump.
+November 5 – 20 QOR Rifleman travelled to Petawawa for a parachute descent with Mike Company 3RCR in a 4 plane formation jump.

 January 19 – D-Day veteran Leonard Cross award Night of the French Legion of Honour.